by Bruce Dunlavy

 Unlike CEOs in the private sector, State governors are not the highest-paid individuals in their businesses.
 In fact, they often make five or ten percent of the salary of their highest-paid employee.

 If the governor doesn’t make the big bucks, who does?
 It varies, but it is almost invariably someone in one of two lines of work.
 In nine States, it is a State university administrator (usually at a medical college).
 Thirty-nine of the remaining 41 – including the 37 highest-paid on the list, at over a million dollars each – are 31 State university football coaches and eight State university basketball coaches.
 Topping the list is University of Alabama football coach Nick Saban, whose salary of $11,100,000 is about 93 times as much as the State’s governor receives.
-Saban also makes a massive side income from non-public sources: shoe and apparel contracts, radio and television shows, public appearance fees, etc.
+Saban also makes a massive side income from non-public sources: shoe and apparel contracts, radio and television shows, public appearance fees, etc. Such side income is forbidden to the governor and to almost every other State employee, most of whom are not allowed to accept so much as a cup of coffee from someone they interact with in the course of their work.

 All told, 14 football coaches and two basketball coaches at public universities are salaried at over four million dollars a year.
 That’s an astonishing amount of money, considering that all 50 governors’ salaries combined amount to less than seven million dollars.
-There are five coaches who each make more in salary than all the nation’s governors put together.
+There are five public-university coaches who each make more in salary than all the nation’s governors put together.

 Add those at private universities (e.g., Mike Kryzyzewski at Duke, David Shaw at Stanford), and the number of athletic coaches getting enormous salaries is large indeed.
-Athletic Directors are also very well compensated, as are the commissioners of intercollegiate athletic conferences and bowl games.
+Athletic Directors are also very well compensated, as are the commissioners of intercollegiate athletic conferences and football bowl games.

 What makes these people so valuable that they out-earn not just public and private CEOs but also professional coaches?
 The answer, surprisingly, is amateurism.
 There are massive amounts of dollars generated by college football and basketball, but the players are supposed to be amateurs, so they cannot be paid for their services.
 All that money has to get paid to somebody, and there are only so many coaches and administrators to divvy it up among.